Nikon F

 Design

-The body has no provision for a battery.
+The body has no provision for a battery and this is a good design feature.
 When a metering prism is fitted, the battery is on board the prism.
 I leave it out, preferring to use a hand-held meter or the sunny 16 rule.

 The origin story: Nippon Kogaku